godfrey-creat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that add action to the path. /action
+script that count the number of directories in PATH